 4. Are you a chip eater?
 The bacteria in plaque will break starchy foods like potato chips, into enamel-attacking acid.
 Floss after eating foods that tend to get stuck between your teeth.
 Consider Invisalign to give you the straight teeth and smile that you are dreaming of.

 5. Do you mindlessly chew on a pencil or pen when you are focusing on work?
 Or have a tendency to grind your teeth in your sleep?
 Again, the result may be chipped or cracked teeth.
 Sugarless gum might fulfill that chewing habit and create a saliva flow, which protects against damaging acids.

 6. Do you or does your child wear a mouthguard when playing contact sports?
 Shielding those pearly whites will help to avoid losing or damaging the teeth when the play gets tough.
 If part of it is hanging out of the mouth, it doesn’t count!

 A More Attractive Smile is on the Horizon

 At your consultation you and your dentist will develop a treatment plan to give you a better looking smile with a more natural proportion of teeth and gums.
+If needed, there are multiple types of orthodontic treatments; we’ll give you the dental plan that suits your personal needs.
 You will be impressed with images that show the before and after difference of our orthodontic care.